FAQ & Reports

 Considering all our palm plantations together, our current assessment is that the Olam Palm Project will be at least climate neutral, if not significantly net Carbon positive over the first 25 to 30 years of the project, allowing for the net carbon fixation from our extensive plantations in low carbon, fire prone savannahs and from the maturation of previously logged HCV areas which we are actively managing and protecting.

-- The HCS Approach Steering Group has published an “HCS Toolkit” (April 2015) which goes a long way to defining ‘viable forest areas’ and is “designed for use in fragmented forest landscapes and mosaics”.
+The HCS Approach Steering Group published an “HCS Toolkit” in April 2015 and updated it in May 2017.
+It goes a long way to defining ‘viable forest areas’ and to guide the implementation of zero deforestation commitments in fragmented landscapes in the humid tropics of Asia Pacific and Africa.
 Such a landscape is not typical of Gabon.
 We believe that HCS, HCV and FPIC are interlinked and complementary concepts and that a context-suitable HCS process is needed for much more highly forested nations such as Gabon.

 ‘Zero deforestation’ commitments, whether stand-alone policies or pledges made through the Consumer Goods Forum (CGF), Tropical Forest Alliance (TFA) and the New York Declaration on Forests, are surprisingly complex to implement.
 Highly forested nations feel that they should not be held to the same standard as those which have already deforested a large proportion of their lands, and there is heated debate about forest definition and thresholds, ‘zero-gross’ versus ‘zero-net’ deforestation, and carbon offsetting.